fionapigott/conversation-builder/README.md

 * All of the enrichment output fields that are brand-related will not appear if no --brand_info is provided
 * The only different between activity-streams and original format output is that the "tweets" field will contain Tweet paylaods formatted in the same way as the input.

-Output might look like this, when my provided --brand_info was:
+Output might look like this, if I use the --add_enrichemnts option and provide --brand_info:
 delta,5920532
 deltaassist,137460929

-And using the --add_enrichments option
+Note that the --brand_info option won't do anything without the --add_enrichments option

     {
       "tweets": [